geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex2_Telemetry.md

 ### Task 5 - Review Telemetry Data

-In this task, you will review the Telemetry data that has been collected at Adatum.
+In this task, you will open the Office Telemetry Dashboard to review the data that was collected when you manually triggered the data collection process in the prior task.

 1. On **LON-CL1**, you should still be signed in as **adatum\administrator**.